-hurda bhajji or hurda pakoras recipe – fritters made from tender fresh sorghum or jowar. so before the season of these fresh green jowar ends, i am adding this post.
+hurda bhajji or hurda pakoras recipe – easy to make crisp golden fritters from tender fresh sorghum or jowar. so before the season of these fresh green jowar ends, i am adding this post.

-if you are unacquainted about these tender sorghum, then i have written quite a bit in my post on hurda bhel recipe, which i had added some days back. another recipe i make with hurda is this hurda upma recipe.
+if you are unacquainted about these tender sorghum, then i have written quite a bit in my post on hurda bhel recipe, which i had added some days back. other recipes i make with hurda are:

 these bhajjis or pakoras are made exactly like we make the regular pakoras. just mix besan/gram flour, green chilies, onions, ginger with the hurda or ponk and the pakoras are ready to be fried. they have a different bite texture wise as the jowar gives a nice tender crunch in the pakoras.